 '''

-\verb"on_registered"() \to None
+on\registered() \rightarrow None

 '''

 Called by cmd2.Cmd after a CommandSet is registered and all its commands have been added to the CLI.
 Subclasses can override this to perform custom steps related to the newly added commands (e.g. setting them to a disabled state).